Orange-OpenSource/conllueditor/README.md

 the enhanced dependency field must contain one `head:deprel` pair per line (or `_`).

 # Todo list
+* show contents of MISC column in main view (like morphological features)
 * be able to read/write CoNLL-U plus (.conllp) files [http://universaldependencies.org/ext-format.html]
 * be able to edit enhanced dependencies [http://universaldependencies.org/format.html#syntactic-annotation] in graphic mode
 * better support for empty nodes